Skip to main content

 The sons of the kingdom are the fruits of God, and they're plenty visible.
 We could try and center our testimony of God on how nice those people are, and how thankful we are to have them around.
 This seems reasonable, and necessary to do.
 I am thankful!

-Very few people in the bible receive compliments, is the heart of my objection.
+Very few people in the Bible receive compliments, that's the heart of my objection.
 If the children of the kingdom aren't worthy of praise, they cannot be the cause of loving their creator with all your heart.
-If I cannot summon a nice word to say about a movie, I will not describe a director as beloved for having made it.
+If I can't summon a nice word to say about a movie, I'd be strange to describe a director as beloved for having made it.
+Certainly not beloved by me for that act.

-There is a lot to love, but being precise about what that is seems essential to the practice of the first great commandment, and I just don't have the answers I'd like.
+There is a lot to love, but being precise about what seems essential to the practice of the first great commandment, and I just don't have the answers I'd like.